 You know a garden is tendered to lovingly when they are few cobwebs in sight.
 And in Garden and Cafe in Prunus you’d be hard pushed to find more than a couple of cobwebs.
 The garden is not only for aesthetics, but it has commercial value too.
 They sell some of their flowers and plants and you can even purchase fresh homegrown vegetables at a very reasonable price.

 There are tables outside so you can eat out, weather permitting.
+Ideal during this surreal time with Covid-19.
+You can take a fleece blanket out with you to keep your legs warm.
 In the garden they have some really nice touches including some swing chairs.
 It would make a great location for an intimate wedding; there is even a gasebo where you can imagine a couple exchanging vows.
 The garden has some night lights and in early April they light up the stunning mature yamasakura.

 The garden and cafe is even more charming than I could have ever imagined.
 For a brief moment as I looked out the cutely adorned window, with not a rice field in sight, I forgot I was in Japan.
 Ephemeral as it was, it is a rare treat to feel even for a fleeting moment, that I was back in Ireland.